jboss-developer/jboss-eap-quickstarts/spring-greeter/README.md

 Technologies: Spring MVC, JSP, JPA 2.0
 Summary: Demonstrates the use of JPA 2.0 and JSP in Red Hat JBoss Enterprise Application Platform 6.1 or later.
 Target Product: WFK
-Product Versions: EAP 6.1, EAP 6.2, WFK 2.6
+Product Versions: EAP 6.1, EAP 6.2, EAP 6.3, WFK 2.7
 Source: <https://github.com/jboss-developer/jboss-wfk-quickstarts/>

 What is this?
 -------------

-The application this project produces is designed to be run on Red Hat JBoss Enterprise Application Platform (EAP) 6.1 or later with the Red Hat JBoss Web Framework Kit (WFK) 2.6.
+The application this project produces is designed to be run on Red Hat JBoss Enterprise Application Platform (EAP) 6.1 or later with the Red Hat JBoss Web Framework Kit (WFK) 2.7.

 When you deploy this example, two users are automatically created for you: emuster and jdoe.
 This data is located in the `src/main/resources/init-db.sql` file.